VIDEO: Vancouver Giants release roster for ‘hub’ series - BC Local News

 Eight rookies are among the 24 players on the Vancouver Giants roster as the Langley-based WHL team prepares to resume play under a “hub” city agreement with provincial health authorities.

-Giants were last B.C.
-WHL team to have released their roster for the 2020-21 season.to do so.
+Giants were the last B.C.
+WHL team to have released their roster for the 2020-21 season.

 Are you ready to meet the 2020-21 Vancouver Giants?